 With the help of Elements Mount Workspaces On Client Action it is possible to mount specified workspaces into the local Elements client.
 It is mandatory to provide the Elements server URL as well as the particular user based API token.
 The workspaces that are supposed to be mounted can be inserted in the array field "Workspace name(s)".
+Here, the field supports a comma separated input.
 By providing the "Client key", which can be grabbed using the Elements Get Client Key Action node, the user is able to authorize against the local client.
 Otherwise it is required to manually confirm the execution by clicking "Allow" inside the Elements client.
 It is also possible to restrict permissions to "Read only" by enabling the corresponding switch within the node settings.
 There will be no node result delivered.